distbit0/distbit.xyz/_posts/2023-03-22-deflationary-spirals.md

 	- entrepreneurs decreasing production in response to falling prices, therefore reducing supply.
 	- consumers demanding a higher qty of goods, as a result of the lower prices.
 I.e. as prices decrease, qty demanded increases.

-- Deflationary spiral is in essence a speculative bubble in the context of a currency
+- Deflationary spiral is in essence a speculative bubble without which does not end, in the context of a currency
-	- Such perpetual upward spirals are not know to occur in any other assets, e.g. shares.
+	- Such indefinite speculative bubbles are not know to occur in any other assets, e.g. shares.
 		- So same arguments for why share price bubbles eventually reverse/end can be used to argue that deflationary spirals will also end.
 Namely that investors eventually decide that:
 			- appreciation will not continue, so they allocate some of their portfolio away from the share towards other assets, therefore reducing demand.
 			- appreciation will continue but they prefer present goods now to a greater qty of future goods, due to their time preference being "higher" than the expected share appreciation rate.